Published on April 19, 2019

 People are less productive at low and high levels of stress arousal.
 At low levels, people tend to feel less motivated and more lazy and complacent.
 At high stress, people tend to feel impaired due to high levels of anxiety.
 This type of stress is called distress and is known as the bad stress, the one that, through long periods of time, can cause severe illness.

-Distress is particularly harmful because is continually activating our “fight or flight” autonomous response.
-For example, distress increases blood pressure, causes shallow breathing, increases cholesterol and fatty acids in blood; increases inflammation; and increases stomach acids.
+Distress is particularly harmful because it is continually activating our “fight or flight” autonomous response.
+For example, distress increases blood pressure, causes shallow breathing, increases cholesterol and fatty acids in the blood; increases inflammation; and increases stomach acids.

 The good stress